OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 The CMT-SBT100 features two 4-inch speakers with 1½-inch tweeters each producing 25W RMS to give you a total of 50W RMS.
 As to be expected from Sony, the sound quality is really good.
 The low-end doesn’t get into the sub-bass frequency range but is well defined and punchy.
 The mids and highs are clear and overall the speakers deliver excellent intelligibility for all sorts of audio including listening to the radio or podcasts.
 The CMT-SBT100 is only 50W and therefore not very loud.
 The home stereo system will comfortably fill a small living space but you might find the CMT-SBT100 struggle in bigger rooms.

-Each CMT-SBT100 speaker comes with a cable which connects to the rear of the receiver.
+Each CMT-SBT100 speaker comes with a cable that connects to the rear of the receiver.
 Sony has done an excellent job of keeping the rear panel clean and well labeled so installation is a breeze.
 You can be up and running with the CMT-SBT100 home stereo system in a matter of minutes from unboxing.
 Sony also supplies you with an AM/FM antenna which also plugs into the rear of the receiver.
 Lastly, there is a ⅛-inch AUX input on the rear panel for non-Bluetooth devices.

 The front panel layout of the CMT-SBT100 receiver is neatly laid out with clean flush-mounted buttons that are well labeled and easy to locate and operate.
 There is a Function button for switching between inputs Bluetooth Pairing, play/pause, stop, skip next, skip previous, and an eject button for the CD player.
 The skip buttons also double as frequency tuning for the built-in AM/FM radio.